-We all contribute to the performance of the economy via spending and saving decisions; therefore we should build up an understanding of the economy and its impact on firms and citizens!
+We all contribute to the performance of the economy via spending and saving decisions; therefore we should build up an understanding of the economy and its impact on firms and citizens.
 This vital and stimulating course embraces a wide range of academic skills.
-In the AS course you will investigate macro and microeconomics.
+In the first year of the course you will investigate macro and microeconomics.

 Microeconomics addresses issues such as:

 - How are prices set in the economy?

 - Should governments interfere with markets?

 The Macroeconomic issues covered include:

 - How can the government guide the economy to grow more?

 - What happens to the economy if we all decide to spend more?

 - How are we affected by the problems in Europe and the rest of the world?